Cactus Hill: Site integrity

-Other researchers have questioned the site due to its settlement on a sand hill.
-The sandy foundation has the potential to yield inconsistent stratigraphy.
-James C. Baker of Virginia Tech conducted soil analysis that indicated that the formation of the site consisted of wind-blown sand deposits.
-Further research by James Feathers of the University of Washington confirmed that the buried sand levels had been undisturbed by later deposits.
+A 2022 research paper suggested that Cactus Hill might have "a stratigraphically discrete occupation below Clovis".
+The authors then state data supporting the conclusion of separate layers of occupation had not yet been published (though research had been presented in April of 2000 supporting the pre-Clovis assessment) and geological soils have the potential to yield inconsistent stratigraphy.
+Tests were conducted on the Cactus Hill site that corroborate its generally-accepted era dates.
+James C. Baker of Virginia Tech conducted soil analysis that indicated that the formation of the site consisted of wind-blown sand deposits and further research by James Feathers of the University of Washington confirmed that the buried sand levels had been undisturbed by later deposits.
 Along with this, paleoethnobotanist Lucinda McWeeney of Yale University identified charred plant remains.
 From this, she was able to identify a correlation between the stone artifacts and plant use at the site.
 The correlation indicates that the human occupation levels at the site have not been mixed.
 Dr. Carol Mandryk of Harvard University performed tests for the area that produced the 15,000-year-old date that showed relative stratigraphic integrity.
 Her tests at another area of the site failed to show proof that the sediments had not been disturbed.

 Research done by Richard I. Macphail of the Institute of Archaeology in London and Joseph M. McAvoy of The Nottoway River Survey contributed to the integrity discussion using a micromorphological analysis of the stratigraphy of the site.
 Their micromorphological observations, along with previous analyses, confirmed a series of conclusions on the integrity of Cactus Hill.
 They found that the formation of dunes may have been interspersed with the brief formation of a fine, phytolith-rich topsoil.
 As humans lived on these brief topsoil layers, they deposited artifacts and charcoal.
 Similarly, animals were present, which added to the dispersal and mixing of fine soil into sand dunes through their burrowing practices.
 The stratified sequence that can be seen today is the result of sedimentation that was interrupted by erosional processes like deflation.
 That sequence, based on the small-scale animal disturbance in a thin section of the strata, was most likely stable for millions of years.
 According to Macphail and McAvoy's analysis, it appears that the site is intact with only a few minor disturbances that could affect the long-term integrity of the site's stratigraphy.
+David Madsen remains skeptical of these results due to a lack of relation between the sediment layers that OSL dating was performed on and the portion of the site containing human artifacts and due to a lack of assessment of the radiocarbon dates from the site.